To prevent loss of data

 - The contents of an issue or milestone etc. has been changed or deleted accidentally.

 There are many other scenarios that could potentially lead to loss of data.
-We therefore strongly recommend to backup all your data.
+We therefore strongly recommend backing up all your data.

 With BackHub you can restore your current backup directly back to GitHub or rollback to a previous state of your repository and metadata from any of the backup snapshots up to 30 days back in time.

 Many of our customers also need backups for compliance.
-If you are going through a SOC2 audit or similar, you will need a backup of your cloud data.
+If you are going through a SOC2 audit, for example, you will need a backup of your cloud data.

 Why use a cloud to cloud backup service?

 - No need to write your own backup script

 - No need to ensure your backup script is up-to-date with GitHub API changes

 - No need to monitor your own backup script

 - No need to create your own documentation on backup and recovery procedures